cert-manager/cert-manager/docs/reference/certificates.rst

 associated with the certificate.
 If the ``commonName`` field is omitted, the first element in the list will be the common name.

+The ``ipAddresses`` field specifies a list of `Subject Alternative Names`_ to be associated with the certificate and labeled as IP addresses.

 The referenced Issuer must exist in the same namespace as the Certificate.
 A Certificate can alternatively reference a ClusterIssuer which is non-namespaced.